 In the 2018-19 academic year, following its ADEK inspection in October 2018, BSAK finally achieved the Outstanding rating that many felt it had long deserved.

-Not only did BSAK achieve an overall rating of Outstanding, but it achieved the same rating for each of the six key performance standards.
+In the 2018-19 ADEK inspection, not only did BSAK achieve an overall rating of Outstanding, but it achieved the highest rating for each of the six key performance standards.
 The introduction to the report states that:

 "An extended senior leadership team has recently been introduced.
 Since the last inspection the school has grown in all phases.
 To improve the standard in Arabic, leadership of this subject has moved to modern foreign languages.
 Recently, BTEC vocational courses have been introduced to widen choices in the Sixth Form".